geeksville/ParticleWebLog/README.md

 for loggly.com.

 I wrote this tiny logging framework because I wanted something that would allow remote logging but use **very** little FLASH space.

+Other benefits:

-It is also nice that log messages are not sent in cleartext (they are inside the particle encrypted link).
+* Messages are not sent in cleartext (they are inside the particle encrypted link).
+* Because this library doesn't use UDP, it is probably a more resistant to carrier throttling on cellphone networks (i.e. for the Electron)

 ## Usage